What is private mortgage insurance (PMI)?

 How much does PMI cost?

-For your visibility, PMI will be listed on your loan estimates, quotes, disclosures, and mortgage statements throughout your homebuying journey.
+The amount you're paying for PMI will be listed on your loan estimates, quotes, disclosures, and mortgage statements throughout your homebuying journey.

-Typically, PMI will be automatically removed by your lender when your loan is first scheduled to reach a loan-to-value ratio (LTV) of 78%.
+Typically, PMI is automatically removed by your lender when your loan is first scheduled to reach a loan-to-value ratio (LTV) of 78%.
 You may be able to remove it sooner once you pay your loan down to 80% LTV.
 LTV is your loan balance divided by your home’s purchase price or value at the time your loan is closed, whichever is lower.

 Additionally, if your home value increases after you get your loan, you may be able to request PMI cancellation at an earlier time.
 This will usually require a new appraisal of your home, which may incur extra costs on your part.

-Options and requirements for PMI cancellation will vary depending on your specific loan, your lender can break down the information that applies to your loan.
+Options and requirements for PMI cancellation will vary depending on your specific loan.
+Your lender can break down the information that applies to your loan.

-PMI vs MIP?
+What is the difference between PMI vs MIP?

 Talk to a mortgage consultant